L9Manuel9/cybersecurity-skills/Technical Reports/README.md

 ## About:

-The implementation of those discussed several hands-on projects, with well-defined objectives and deadlines, followed with the support and feedback of an experienced Technical Advisor made available by Academy Rapido.
+The implementation of those discussed several hands-on projects, conducted with well-defined objectives and deadlines, followed with the support and feedback of an experienced Technical Advisor made available by Academy Rapido.
 To round it out, the discussion with colleagues and the use of key business productivity tools, such as Slack, Zoom, Google Drive and Calendar.